mgczarnievicz/css-responsive-book-quotes/README.md

 The purpose of this repository is to provide a practical example for students to understand and implement responsive design techniques, including:

 - Media queries for different screen sizes
-- Flexible layouts using CSS properties like `flexbox` and `grid`
-- Leveraging CSS variables for theme-based adjustments
 - Utilizing `@media (prefers-color-scheme)` to align with user preferences

 ## Technologies